malouski/Greys_Anatomy/content/homepage/services.md

 It's not surprising that there are most patients, since new patients arrive in each episode whereas the hospital staff is more persistent.

-Each character is described by their name, condition (alive or deceased) and role.
-Furthermore, the characters are connect to each other by having a doctor/patient relationship, being romantically involved and being family members.
+The wikipages also provided some character attributes.
+We've chosen to describe each character by their name, condition (alive or deceased) and role.
+They are connect to each other by having a doctor/patient relationship, being romantically involved and being family members.
 Let's take a look at Meredith's attributes.

 name
 : Meredith Grey